invisible-college/statebus/readme.md

 We've broken the tutorial into two parts: Making a client and Making a server.
 Most of the logic is in the client, because Statebus [collapses time and space](https://invisible.college).
 The server handles basic privacy and data filtering features.

 ## Making a client
 To write client code, you don't need to download anything.
-Instead, you'll just edit a single file locally on your computer.
+Instead, you'll just edit a single .html file locally on your computer.
 However, you'll be writing in [Coffeescript](http://coffeescript.org) and creating [React](http://reactjs.org) web components, so make sure you're familiar with both of these tools.
 Aside from Coffeescript and React, there are really only two methods that you will need to learn: `fetch` and `save`.
 To get a sense of how they work, let's make something!

-Here's what you'll be making.
-Copy and paste this into your html file.
+Here's the chat you'll be making.
+Copy and paste this into your .html file.

 ```coffeescript